superpoweredSDK/Low-Latency-Android-iOS-Linux-Windows-tvOS-macOS-Interactive-Audio-Platform/README.txt

     tasks.withType(JavaCompile) {
         compileTask -> compileTask.dependsOn ndkBuild
     }
-5. the jni folder appears as “c” under app in Android Studio
-6. copy Android.mk, Application.mk and the libSuperpowered.a files into the jni folder you created at step 2, from a similar folder in one of our example projects
+5. copy Android.mk, Application.mk and the libSuperpowered.a files into the jni folder you created at step 2, from a similar folder in one of our example projects
+6. check the correct SUPERPOWERED_PATH in Android.mk
-7. create your custom .cpp and .h files, then don’t forget to properly set LOCAL_MODULE and LOCAL_SRC_FILES in Android.mk
+6. create your custom .cpp and .h files, then don’t forget to properly set LOCAL_MODULE and LOCAL_SRC_FILES in Android.mk

-8. before compiling the project, uncomment the line: jni.srcDirs = []
-9. comment the line to make the “c” folder reappear again The Latest Version
+The Latest Version
 ------------------Details of the latest version can be found at http://superpowered.com/superpowered-audio-sdk/Pricing and licensing
 ---------
-The Superpowered Audio SDK is free for software applications.
-Please see the file called license.pdf.
+The Superpowered Audio SDK is free for software applications, except HLS playback.
+Please see the included license pdf.

 Superpowered FFT benefits from ideas in Construction of a High-Performance FFT by Eric Postpischil (http://edp.org/resume.htm).